filipetrocadoferreira/ppl_tracker/README.md

 * new detector parameters (faster and better recall)
 * no more "entry and leave points" or mask image to filter detections.
 Now constraints to generate/delete tracklet are more general (room dimensions)
-* Use of confidence of detection to start tracklet
+* Use of detection's confidence to start tracklet
 * draw of the trajectories